cloudhotspot/ansible-vwlc-playbook/README.md

 ## Bring your own vWLC configuration

-You can deploy your own vWLC configuration file to the deployed vWLC virtual machine by configuring the `wlc_vm_config_file` variable:
+You can deploy your own vWLC configuration file to the deployed vWLC virtual machine by configuring the `wlc_config_file` variable:

 `$ ansible-playbook site.yml --extra-vars wlc_config_file=/path/to/ciscowlc.cfg`